cerebral/cerebral/docs/api/universalcontroller.md

   })
 ```

-You can add any providers to the controller to do database fetching etc. inside this **run** execution.
+You can add any providers to the controller to do database fetching etc. inside this **runSequence** execution.
 Think of it as a signal the updates the state of the app before rendering it on the server.

 **NOTE!** You should instantiate the controller for each run you want to do.